-In response to this uncertainty many would-be investors make the mistake of believing that they can reduce their exposure to this risk via diversification.
+In response to this uncertainty, many would-be investors make the mistake of believing they can reduce their exposure to this risk via diversification.
 That is, spread the money they invest across a portfolio of startup companies, hoping that one of them will be a winner and offset the losses from the others.
-Or, more colloquially: “don’t put all of your eggs in one basket”.
+Or, more colloquially: “don’t put all your eggs in one basket”.

-The general theory is sound, and probably makes a lot of sense when investing in larger public companies.
+The general theory of diversification is sound, and makes a lot of sense when investing in larger public companies: 1

 By diversifying, one loses the chance of having invested solely in the single asset that comes out best, but one also avoids having invested solely in the asset that comes out worst.
 That is the role of diversification: it narrows the range of possible outcomes.

-But, importantly, the lower end of that “range of possible outcomes” when we are talking about private early-stage companies is still “we lose all of the money we invested”.
+Importantly, the lower end of that “range of possible outcomes” when we are talking about private early-stage companies is still “we lose all the money we invested”.

 We could diversify by investing $1,000 into ten different ventures and hoping that at least one of them does well.
 Or, we could focus by investing the full $10,000 into a single venture and hoping that it does well.